 |Xfinity Internet Essentials Plus

 What is the cheapest Xfinity package in Sacramento?

 The lowest priced Xfinity plan in Sacramento county is $19.99 per month for 75 Mbps download and 5 Mbps upload.
 The plan is branded as Connect.
 Low-income assistance plans are also available locally, through both Xfinity Essentials and in partnership with the FCC's Affordable Connectivity Program.
 Low-income plans bill at lower rates than the general consumer plans, starting as low as $9.95 per month for 50–100 Mbps service.

 Does Xfinity offer internet-only in Sacramento?

 Xfinity does not require TV services to be bundled with internet plans.
-As of 2023, the cable company offers six internet-only plans within Sacramento city and the surrounding county.
+As of 2024, the cable company offers seven internet-only plans within Sacramento city and the surrounding county.

 What is Xfinity's upload speed in Sacramento?